Grid Ref: SP

 River Avon, just to the south of South Kilworth and about 7km south west

 of Lutterworth.
-The reservoir is owned by Severn Trent Water and is managed
+The reservoir is owned by Severn Trent Water and a permit

-required for access to the grounds of the reservoir, and the car park
+from them is required for access to the grounds of the reservoir, and

-by the dam, off the minor road between South Kilworth and Stanford on
+the car park by the dam, off the minor road between South Kilworth and

 The reservoir holds good numbers of wildfowl during the winter months, with